PixelsJr/CTF/README.md

 - **JWT token manipulation**: JWT tokens (that are used for authorization) can be modified and then signed in a way that the server accepts them.
 - **Local file inclusion (LFI)**: The attacker is able to cleverly manipulate a poorly-coded api and use it's output to be able to read all files on the server.
 - **File Upload Vulnerability**: A file upload functionality contains an RCE vulnerability, allowing the attacker to get shell access to the server hosting the webapp.
-- **BONUS: Privilege escalation**: Upon getting a shell to the server, the attacker is able to escalate their privileges to administrator.

 ---